Must We Keep the Law for Salvation?

 and I occupy myself with Him. ~J. B. Stoney

 For further study:

-Galatians Series: Six tapes (or CDs) that go through every chapter of Galatians.
-These messages by the late J. Vernon McGee make the subject of grace and Law clear.
+Galatians Series: Six messages by the late J. Vernon McGee that go through every chapter of Galatians.
+These messages make the subject of grace and law clear.
 Order from Thru the Bible Radio Network, 1-800-65-BIBLE.
 (See our Links for more on this ministry.)

 H. A. Ironside's Notes on Galatians (Goes through the book of Galatians.
 The late Ironside's commentaries are a standard and have stood the test of time.) [offsite link]